How Are Medical Bills Paid After a Car Accident?

 What If My Injuries Are Severe and I Can't Work?

 So, what happens if your injuries are so severe that you can't work?
-Rest assured: there are several possible ways to help manage these expenses.
+Several options can help manage these expenses.

 How Do I Get My Medical Bills Paid If I Win My Personal Injury Case?